katexyu/6829-pset2/report/report.md

 We pair programmed exercises A, B, and C. We came up with the idea for the PID controller together.
 Anish wrote the grid search and plotting code.
 We came up with the idea of the PD controller together and pair programmed it.
 Kate programmed the PD controller with multiplicative decrease.
+We came up with the idea of the PD controller for a specific 95th percentile delay together and pair programmed it.